chardbres/first-heroku-app/README.md

 ## Troubleshooting

-These are the commands required for deploying to heroku with rails.
-If your heroku deployment isn't working as expected, review these steps carefully.
+These are the commands required for deploying to Heroku with rails.
+If your Heroku deployment isn't working as expected, review these steps carefully.

 - `heroku create`
 - `git push heroku master`